physiozoo/physiozoo.github.io/docs/sections/tutorials/tutorial_formats.rst

 .. image:: ../../_static/example_format_matlab_1.jpg

-The Channels field is a structure.
-Each element of the structure will contain the following information corresponding to each of the channel (column) in the `ecg' matrix:
+The Channels field is a Cell.
+Each element of the Channel Cell will contain the following fields : type, name, unit and enable.